Separation of Reliability and Secrecy in Rate-Limited Secret-Key Generation: Scenarios for Which Independence Holds Between Reliability and Secrecy

-Hence, vector quantization does not offer significant improvement compared to scalar quantization, when the communication rate is above $h(X|Y)$.
-Note that, in practice we can optimize the scalar quantization, so that the loss could be even smaller than predicted by Proposition \ref{Prop_Quant}.
+Hence, the improvement of vector quantization compared to scalar quantization decays rapidly as the communication rate increases beyond $h(X|Y)$.
+Note that, in practice, we can optimize the scalar quantization, so that the loss could be even smaller than predicted by Proposition \ref{Prop_Quant}.
 Figure \ref{Quant_fig} illustrates this point by comparing the reconciliation capacity with numerical values of achievable rates obtained when $X$ is scalar-quantized.\footnote{We have increased the number of interval of quantization of $X$ from $2$ to $15$ and chosen their bounds by a standard gradient method to maximize ${I}(X_Q;Y)$.} Nevertheless, for low communication rates, Figure \ref{Quant_fig} shows that vector quantization improves the performance; in this case, we could implement, for instance, trellis coded vector quantization (TCVQ)~\cite{SWCTCQ}.